Roadmap For India @ 100: Prosperity, Inclusivity and Sustainability

 - Plagiarism above 10 % shall attract immediate disqualification.

-- The word limit shall exclude endnotes and references that would elaborate on all sources being cited in APA format.
+- The word limit shall exclude endnotes and references.
+IPR follows APA citation style.

 - All entries should be submitted in .doc or .docx format only.

-- An undertaking would be required to be physically/digitally signed and shared with the Editorial Board to formally accept the ‘Transfer of the Copyright’ as well as provide IPR with an exclusive right to publish the submission, if selected.
+- An undertaking would be required to be physically/digitally signed and shared with the Editorial Board to formally accept the ‘Transfer of the Copyright’ and provide IPR with an exclusive right to publish the submission if selected.

 - Formatting specifications